 But there are loads of other Shakespeare kids books we recommend;

-To Wee Or Not To Wee is an absolute favorite, Freddie got this for Christmas when he was about 8 or 9, and he devoured it.
+To Wee Or Not To Wee is another favorite, Freddie got this for Christmas when he was about 8 or 9, and he devoured it.
 Of course, any type of potty humor is right down his street!

 The Shakespeare Stories by Tony Ross is another favorite.
 There are 16 small books that are great for younger readers.
 They are beautifully illustrated as you would expect from Tony Ross (as he illustrated the Horrid Henry series and a number of the David Walliams books)